andrewgdotcom/Model01-Firmware/README-international.md

 ### orphans-class1.h

-For class 1 language keymaps, e.g. Dvorak, AZERTY, QWERTZ, Turkish F, and those QWERTY languages that normally have letters but no brackets on the keys to the right of `UIOP` and `JKL<something>` (e.g. Canadian CSA Multilingual, Italian, Nordic, Turkish Q).
+For class 1 language keymaps, e.g. Dvorak, AZERTY, BÉPO, QWERTZ, Turkish F, and those QWERTY languages that normally have letters but no brackets on the keys to the right of `UIOP` and `JKL<something>` (e.g. Canadian CSA Multilingual, Italian, Nordic, Turkish Q).
 This layout moves the two keys to the right of `0` (brackets in some